typestack/routing-controllers/README.md

 ```
 If the param doesn't satisfy the requirements defined by class-validator decorators, an error will be throwed and captured by routing-controller, so the client will receive 400 Bad Request and JSON with nice detailed [Validation errors](https://github.com/pleerock/class-validator#validation-errors) array.

-If you need special options for validation (groups, skiping missing properties, etc.) or transforming (groups, excluding prefixes, versions, etc.) you can pass them as global config as `paramValidatorOptions` in createExpressServer method or as a local setting for method parameter - `@Body({paramValidatorOptions: localOptions})`.
+If you need special options for validation (groups, skiping missing properties, etc.) or transforming (groups, excluding prefixes, versions, etc.) you can pass them as global config as `validatorOptions ` in createExpressServer method or as a local setting for method parameter - `@Body({validatorOptions: localOptions})`.

 This technique works not only with `@Body` but also with `@Param`, `@QueryParam`, `@BodyParam` and other decorators.
 This behaviour is **disabled** by default.
-If you want to enable it , you need to explicitly pass `useParamValidator: true` to createExpressServer method.
+If you want to enable it, you need to do it explicitly eg. by passing `enableValidation: true` to createExpressServer method.

 ## Default error handling